codebar/tutorials/version-control/introduction/tutorial.md

 	![](images/commit-changes.png)

-8. Once you committed your changes publish your work by clicking the **Publish repository** button
+8. Once you committed your changes publish your work by clicking the `Publish repository` button

 	![](images/publish-repository.png)

-9. View your work on the internet!
+9. View your work on the web!

 	To access your work, go to `http://<username>.github.io/codebar`